sillsdev/TheCombine/docs/deploy/kubernetes_design/README.md

 - `ecr-cred-helper` is a one-time Job that is run to create the `aws-ecr-credentials` Secret.
 The Secret type is `kubernetes.io/dockerconfigjson` and can be used by the deployments to pull the required images from AWS ECR.
-- `ecr-cred-helper-cron` refreshes the `aws-logon-credentials` periodically.
+- `ecr-cred-helper-cron` refreshes the `aws-ecr-credentials` periodically.
 The current configuration refreshes them every 8 hours.

 The reason that both a one-time Job and a CronJob is so that when the cluster is first created, the pull secrets are